haugenmitch/adventofcode2020/README.md

 ### Notes

 This is a simple matter of parsing characters and processing them in groups.
+By translating them to set bits in an int, the groups can be processed differently for both groups.
+After the parsing, it's a simple matter of bitwise logic and counting bits.

 ### Solution, Part 1

 `6416`

 ### Solution, Part 2

+`3050`

 ---